tme34/CherryPicker_Rerun/README.md

 ---

 ## 📊 Data Input Format
-The scripts expect an Excel file with the following headers:
+The scripts expect an Excel file with the following columns, but the headers should NOT be present:

 | Header | Description |
 | :--- | :--- |